ribeiro-jenny/FinalProjectVS/README.md

 http://ai.berkeley.edu/tracking.ht

 ### How to Run on Windows Visual Studio 2019
+  1. Open Visual Studio
+  2. Tools -> Python -> Python Environments
+         2.1 This will open up a side window now click "Add Environments" 2.2 This will open a pop-up.
+Go to Python installation and install 2.7

 1. Have Python 2.7 downloaded in Visual Studio
 	- https://docs.microsoft.com/en-us/visualstudio/python/installing-python-support-in-visual-studio?view=vs-2019